malferov/hello/README.md

 ### application
 I had previously experience with gin-gonic framework.
 Some time ago I chose that framework because of its excellent performance reports.
-I took liberties with requirements and added two extra endpoints
+The following two extra endpoints will be added to application for utility purpose
 `/hc` because it is needed by load balancer infrastructure, and
 `/version` this one helps to debug and test deployment rollout